Nailz71/Rampage-Mod/README.md

 2. Start a Quake campaign from the START map

 NOTE: Single Player is not fully tested / balanced, taking the EASY passage is recommended as each map must be done with only 1 life.
+You could also just play in local coop mode so then you have multiple lives.

 END OF FILE.....